 Dr. Lindsey McKay

 InterestsI joined TRU in 2018.
 I am a sociologist/political economist of health, medicine, and care work.
-Issues of social justice and in/equality are my passion.
-I thrive on teaching and analyzing social relations that reflect and result in in/justice and poor/good health.
+The learning process and social justice issues are my passion.

 EducationPh.D., Carleton University